-Euro-Nato Joint Jet Pilot Training
+Euro-NATO Joint Jet Pilot Training

 Cullen Lindquist Takes Flight